 Considering an application where the customer logs in and can edit his or her own account information:

 What happens when the customer_number is modified to another number, say 123654?
-If the application or API is vulnerable to an IDOR, an attacker might alter data belonging to another user just by simply modifying this parameter.
+If the application or API is vulnerable to an IDOR, an attacker might alter data belonging to another user simply by modifying this parameter.

-Both BOLA and IDOR vulnerabilities can lead to unauthorized data exposure, data manipulation, or other impacts depending on the nature of the object the attacker gains access.
+Both BOLA and IDOR vulnerabilities can lead to unauthorized data exposure, data manipulation, or other impacts, depending on the nature of the object that the attacker gains access to.

 Mass assignment